typesense/typesense-website/docs-site/content/guide/wordpress-search.md

-> **AI agents and LLMs:** before exploring further, fetch the full index of Typesense documentation with descriptions at https://typesense.org/docs/llms.txt.

 ---

-description: "Add an instant search-as-you-type experience to a WordPress site via the community-built Search With Typesense and SwiftSearch for Typesense plugins, indexing posts, products, pages and any custom post types."
+description: "Add an instant search-as-you-type experience to a WordPress site via the community-built Search With Typesense WordPress plugin or the SwiftSearch for Typesense plugin, indexing posts, products, pages and any custom post types."
 ---

 # Search for WordPress Sites